hth/receipt-mobile/README.md

     Content-Length: 0
     Date: Sun, 15 Jun 2014 04:09:38 GMT

-Values from *X-R-MAIL* and *X-R-AUTH* has to be supplied in http header with every API call that gets invoked in APP
+Values from <code>X-R-MAIL</code> and <code>X-R-AUTH</code> has to be supplied in http header with every API call that gets invoked in APP.<br>
-Note: X-R-AUTH code has to be encoded before sending in with the header.
+Note: <code>X-R-AUTH</code> code has to be encoded before sending in with the header.
+Any Java encoding API should help.
+For testing go to the site http://www.url-encode-decode.com/ for encoding <code>X-R-AUTH</code> string

+Note: <code>X-R-AUTH</code> code needs to be encoded by going to site http://www.url-encode-decode.com/;

+    Decoded X-R-AUTH code:  $2a$15$x9M5cc3mR24Ns4wgL47gaut/3.pM2tW9J.0SWeLroGbi2q8OU2k4C
+    Encoded X-R-AUTH code:  %242a%2415%24x9M5cc3mR24Ns4wgL47gaut%2F3.pM2tW9J.0SWeLroGbi2q8OU2k4C

 **API Call**